 WALLACE Y-DNA PROJECT

-The new advance of DNA testing has provided genealogists with another valuable tool in their toolbox.
+The advance of DNA testing has provided genealogists with an extremely valuable tool in their toolbox.
 Y-DNA is passed from father to son relative unchanged for hundreds of years.
-This is extremely helpful for surname research where matches between two samples indicate a common male ancestor within a certain time period based on the number of markers tested and the number of markers that match.
+This is tremendously helpful for surname research where matches between two samples indicate a common male ancestor within a certain time period based on the number of markers tested and the number of markers that match.

 With the assistance of my closest male cousin, Hurley Wallace, Jr., our Y-DNA has been submitted to

 the Wallace DNA Project at Family Tree DNA for comparison with Wallaces from around the United

 States and the world.
-Another cousin, William Lucian Wallace, Jr., also greatly assisted by taking the National Geographic Geno 2.0 test to confirm our HAPLOGROUP as R-L21.
+Another cousin, William Lucian Wallace, Jr., also greatly assisted by taking the National Geographic Geno 2.0 test to confirm our HAPLOGROUP as R-BY20615.